 - In a very large non-corrosive container, add the remaining ingredients together with the apple juice mixture.
 Place the turkey into the brine breast side down.
 If you need to weigh down the turkey with a weight to keep it fully submerged.
 Set aside in the fridge for 12 – 24 hours (for best results leave for 24 hours).

 - After 24 hours remove the turkey from the brine.
 Thoroughly pat dry with paper towels and set on a rack with baking paper below and set in the fridge to air dry overnight.
 This step is not essential but will give you a nice crispy skin.

 - Remove the turkey from the fridge.
 Tie the legs together and fold the wings under the body.
 Set aside and let rise to room temperature.
 Now you can start to prepare your smoker.

-- Fire up your electric smoker and get it to 350°F. Once it starts to produce smoke, get your turkey in there!
+- Fire up your electric smoker and get it to 350°F. Once it starts to produce smoke, turn it down to 230°F and get your turkey in there!